MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/multipoint-services/multipoint-services-migrate.md

 ---
 title: Migrate to MultiPoint Services in Windows Server 2016
-description: Learn how to migrate from a previous version of MultiPoint Services
+description: Learn how to migrate from a previous version of MultiPoint Services ms.date: 07/29/2016 ms.technology: multipoint-services ms.topic: article ms.assetid: 16c217ad-700a-48a3-8398-4a7f7e9edb52
-ms.date: 07/29/2016
-ms.prod: windows-server
-ms.technology: multipoint-services
-ms.topic: article
-ms.assetid: 16c217ad-700a-48a3-8398-4a7f7e9edb52